 It’s important that you set clear expectations for your team.
 This means having a clear understanding of what your team’s goals are and what you expect from them.

 Be sure to communicate these expectations to your team clearly and regularly.
-Doing so will help to ensure that everyone is on the same page and working towards the same goal.
+Doing so will help to ensure that everyone is on the same page and working towards the same goal - providing excellent customer service.

 Your team should have the opportunity to learn and grow.
 This means providing training and development opportunities.